 LAB MEDIA: lunar g dye mix.wmv 0:00-0:28

-To perform an optical block and sample loader demonstrations, when the plane enters reduced gravity, use a sample syringe to place a drop of the counting bead dye mixture on a fingertip to simulate a finger prick sample.
+To perform the sample loader demonstration, when the plane enters reduced gravity, use a sample syringe to place a drop of the counting bead dye mixture on a fingertip to simulate a finger prick sample.
 Use an unrealistically large drop to test the limits of keeping a finger prick sample on a finger during reduced gravity.

 Shots: